The Kelowna Testing Centre specializes in:

 - Typing tests - All typing tests are taken online in the comfort of your own home.
 An internet connection and a webcam are required.

 Exams up to 3.5 hours in length - $75 plus GST.
 If your exam exceeds 3.5 hours in length, you must contact firstname.lastname@example.org before booking.
 Additional fees apply.

 Typing tests - $25 plus GST

-Please note that there is no charge for Okanagan College exams (Math and Typing Entrance Tests, online Office Administration exams, Continuing Studies exams)
+Please note that there is no charge for Okanagan College exams (Math Entrance Tests, and Continuing Studies exams)

-The testing room is located in room A139 of Building A - Continuing Studies.
+The Testing Centre is located in room A139 of Building A - Continuing Education.
 On the date/time of your booking, please use one of the Test Centre entrances (identified on this map).

 Visit the Okanagan College Parking webpage for additional information on parking and fees.
 Testing candidates writing exams at the Testing Centre are considered visitors.

 No, your invigilator will assign you a seat.

 Yes, all exams require an appointment, there are no walk-ins.
 To book your exam, use the above "Click Here to Book Your Exam" button.